Anna Delvey Now: Is The Real Anna Sorokin Free From Jail?

 Of course, Dee didn’t have that kind of money.
 Delvey then asked if Dee’s boyfriend could loan it to her.
 Dee explained that there was no way she could ask her boyfriend to loan that much money.
 Dee said Delvey became instantly cold with her and that was the very last time she saw Delvey in person.

-ANNA DELVEY CONS VANITY FAIR EDITOR RACHEL DELOACHE WILLIAMS INTO PAYING FOR LAVISH VACATION
+ANNA DELVEY CONNED VANITY FAIR EDITOR RACHEL DELOACHE WILLIAMS INTO PAYING FOR LAVISH VACATION

 Anna Delvey

 It was in 2016 that Anna Delvey met Vanity Fair photo editor Rachel DeLoache Williams.
-It is not to say that Williams was immediately intrigued with Delvey, but suffice it to say that not long after their first meeting, Williams started to become interested.
+This is not to say that Williams was immediately intrigued by Delvey, but suffice it to say that not long after their first meeting, Williams started to become interested.
 The two began to meet for dinners and drinks, sometimes with friends, sometimes just the two.

 Williams, although having described her as rude, especially to those in the service industry, found Delvey likable, considering her a friend.
 Delvey had explained to Williams that as a visiting German citizen, she did not have a full-time residence in New York, so she moved around quite a bit.
 The two became fast friends as they lived near each other in Manhattan.